psychose-club/IBO/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install the library follow these steps:
+To install the library, follow these steps:

 ### Prerequisites